Fall 2020: All recruiting programs will be conducted virtually.

 The Union College recruiting program is a valuable service to both employers and students.
 Therefore, we ask that all participants conduct themselves professionally and act in good faith regarding the interview and employment offer process.
-Employers and students participating in the campus recruiting program are expected to adhere to the Becker Career Center guidelines regarding interviews and employment offers.
+Employers and students participating in the campus recruiting program including virtual engagements are expected to adhere to the Becker Career Center guidelines regarding interviews and employment offers.
 These guidelines are in place to ensure the integrity of the program for all participants.

 Interview and employment offers